cdoloriert/cdoloriert/README.md

 ### Hi there 👋

-this is my first public profile try.
+this is my public profile.

 ###### Full stack software engineer

+- 🔭 I’m currently working on building micro services
+- 🌱 I’m currently learning python

 <!--
 **cdoloriert/cdoloriert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.